chrisgrieser/gitfred/README.md

 	  releases page instead.
 	+ <kbd>⌥⏎</kbd>: Copy the repo URL.
 	+ <kbd>⌃⏎</kbd>: Clone the repo to a local folder and open in the Terminal.
-	  Optionally, creates a fork on GitHub with the `gh` cli and prepares the repo for a PR.
-	+ <kbd>⇧⏎</kbd>: Search the repo for a query via GitHub Code Search.
+	+ <kbd>⌥⏎</kbd>: Search the repo for a query via GitHub Code Search.
 - Access public repositories you own via `gmy`.
-	+ <kbd>⏎</kbd>: If the repo is available locally on your device, open it in Finder.
+	+ <kbd>⏎</kbd>: If the repo is available locally on your device, open it in the terminal.
 Otherwise, open the repo's GitHub page.
 	+ <kbd>⌘⏎</kbd>: Open the repo's GitHub page.
 	+ <kbd>⌥⏎</kbd>: Copy the repo URL.
 	+ <kbd>⌃⏎</kbd>: Clone the repo to a local folder and open in the Terminal.